Llangaffo

 Llangaffo is a village in Anglesey, in north-west Wales.
 It lies along the B4419 and B4421 roads, north of Dwyran, south of Gaerwen and northwest of Llanidan.
 It is named after Caffo, a 6th-century saint.
 A church, St Caffo's Church, is named after him.
-A war memorial, a village hall and a primary school are also located in the village.
+A war memorial, a village hall and a former primary school are also located in the village.
 The 1851 census recorded 138 people in the village, 75 males, 63 females and a parish area of 1590 acre.
-It is in the community of Rhosyr.
+It is in the community of Rhosyr, and until 1984 was a community itself.
 The 2011 census recorded a population of 357.
+Since 2023, Llangaffo reverted its ghost town status.